Lodge-Based Galapagos Adventure

 Day 4: Isabela — Puerto Villamil

-For avid hikers, there’s an optional excursion around the rim of Volcan Sierra Negra.
-This challenging six-mile hike allows a chance to peer into the vast caldera of the volcano, one of the largest in the world at four miles across, with breathtaking views from the rim.
-Those who prefer a less challenging outing will visit Las Tintoreras, an islet within the bay surrounded by fissures and canals where dozens of white-tip reef sharks, known as Tintoreras, rest along the bottom during the day.
+For avid hikers, there’s an optional all-day excursion around the rim of Volcan Sierra Negra today.
+This challenging 7-mile round-trip hike allows a chance to peer into the vast caldera of the volcano, one of the largest in the world at four miles across, with breathtaking views from the rim.
+Those who prefer a less challenging outing will visit Las Tintoreras, an islet within the bay surrounded by fissures and canals where dozens of gentle white-tipped reef sharks— tintoreras in Spanish—rest along the shallow sea bottom during the day.
 Along the fringes, marine iguanas warm themselves in the sun while Galapagos penguins dart in and out of the water looking for food.
 We'll have a chance to see blue-footed boobies, too, before snorkeling with sea lions and sea turtles.

 Day 6: Puerto Ayora — School Visit / Charles Darwin Research Station

 Day 7: Bartolome